SaarowTherme Bad Saarow, Germany

 Swimsuit, towel, and non-slip sandals.
 Add an extra towel if you plan to use sauna areas and a cover-up for outdoor transitions.

-What is the water like?
+What is the water temperature like at SaarowTherme Bad Saarow, Germany?

 This Therme is known for warm thermal brine pools.
 Plan to rinse afterward if showers are available, brine can feel drying on skin.